department-of-veterans-affairs/vagov-content/pages/burials-memorials/burial-in-private-cemetery.md

 - Can you give me a written list of what information or resources I need to give you in order to plan the burial?

+## Is a spouse or dependent get eligible for memorial items if they're buried in private cemetery?

+No. Only an eligible Veteran can receive a headstone, marker or medallion for burial in a private cemetery.